Back to Basics Education

 - Our own copyrighted Phonics and Math programs

-- Mathematics – we use a combination of Progress in Mathematics by Sadlier-Oxford, Strayor Upton, and Mountain Math.
+- Mathematics – we use a combination of Progress in Mathematics by Sadlier-Oxford, Strayor Upton, Formative Loop and Saxon Mathematics (Grade K-1).

-- ELA – We use a combination of McGuffy Readers, Progress ELA, Harcourt, Novel Studies, Vocabulary Workshop, and Write Bright.
+- ELA – We use a combination of McGuffey Readers, Progress ELA, Harcourt, Novel Studies, Vocabulary Workshop, and Write Bright.

-- Social Studies – We use a combination of Studies Weekly, Core Knowledge, and Harcourt.
+- Social Studies – We use a combination of Core Knowledge, and Harcourt.

-- Science – We use a combination of Studies Weekly and Harcourt.
+- Science – We use a combination of Core Knowledge and CK12.

-- Health – We use a combination of Studies Weekly and Harcourt.
+- Health – We use a combination of BrainPop and Harcourt.

 - A variety of enrichment materials and resources.